Julio Jones: Professional career

+Pre-draft

 On January 7, 2011, Jones decided to forgo his senior season.
-Instead, he chose to declare eligibility for the NFL Draft with teammates Mark Ingram, Greg McElroy, and Marcell Dareus.
+Instead, he chose to declare eligibility for the 2011 NFL draft with teammates Mark Ingram, Greg McElroy, and Marcell Dareus.
 Jones was later invited to the "All-Star Football Challenge", a skill contest shown by ESPN on February 4.
 At the 2011 NFL Combine, he posted the longest long jump and the third-fastest 40-yard dash among wide receivers despite having a broken bone in his foot.

 Atlanta Falcons

 The Atlanta Falcons selected Jones with the sixth overall pick of the 2011 NFL Draft despite already having Pro Bowl receiver Roddy White.
 Jones became the earliest drafted wide receiver in franchise history for the Falcons.
-The Falcons traded five draft picks to the Cleveland Browns to move up into their spot and take Jones, giving up their 27th, 59th, and 124th picks from the 2011 Draft, and their first and fourth-round picks from the 2012 Draft.
+The Falcons traded five draft picks to the Cleveland Browns to move up into their spot and take Jones, giving up their 27th, 59th, and 124th picks from the 2011 Draft, and their first and fourth-round picks from the 2012 NFL draft.
 Due to the work stoppage at the time of the draft which prevented teams from using players in draft day trades, Falcons general manager Thomas Dimitroff found it difficult having to use only draft picks to trade up from the number 27th overall pick to the sixth overall pick.
 "We knew it was going to be an aggressive move and cost us," Dimitroff said.
 "As an organization we felt very strongly about the move for a player who truly adds the explosive, urgent athleticism we're looking for to improve on this team."
 He was the second wide receiver to be taken in the 2011 NFL Draft, behind only A. J. Green of the Georgia Bulldogs, who was selected fourth overall by the Cincinnati Bengals.
 In addition, he was one of five Alabama Crimson Tide players to be selected that year.
 Jones wore number 11 with the Falcons.